Rushikesh16108w/Tic-Tac-Toe/README.md

 # 🎮 Tic Tac Toe Game

-A simple and fun **Tic Tac Toe** game built with [your tech stack – e.g., HTML, CSS, JavaScript / Python / React].
+A simple and fun **Tic Tac Toe** game built with [your tech stack – e.g., HTML, CSS, JavaScript .
 Play against a friend and see who wins 🏆!

 ---